Watts-Lab/deliberation-assets/projects/volvovsky_reputation/chose_to_hire_agent.md

 ## You have finished the Labeling Game. 🥳

-Now we would like you to play another game we call the Art Buying game.
+Now we would like you to play the Art Buying game.

+This game has several roles.

-We will run you through some training rounds before the game starts.
+We will run you through some training rounds so you can understand each role before we begin.

-## Training round 1:
+## Training round 1: Play as Buyer

 You want to buy this piece of art on display at a gallery in New York: